-- Freshwater is a natural resource which will become much more variable in a changing climate; - Interconnected freshwater collection and storage systems can be an effective community-based climate change adaptation measure; - Improper management of wastewater reduces the effectiveness of the ecosystem (especially with regards to the filtration capacity of the groundwater aquifer and the health of the coral reef) to buffer against the impacts of extreme weather events; and - Water users on inhabited islands, which are currently using decentralized, individual systems, can benefit from interconnected, more robust and integrated water management systems that can effectively buffer supply bottlenecks in dry periods.
+- Freshwater is a natural resource which will become much more variable in a changing climate; - Interconnected freshwater collection and storage systems can be an effective community-based climate change adaptation measure; - Improper management of wastewater reduces the effectiveness of the ecosystem (especially with regards to the filtration capacity of the groundwater aquifer and the health of the coral reef) to buffer against the impacts of extreme weather events; and

+Water users on inhabited islands, which are currently using decentralized, individual systems, can benefit from interconnected, more robust and integrated water management systems that can effectively buffer supply bottlenecks in dry periods.

-Key reasons why these messages are not yet propagated include weak political coherence for the message of integrated adaptation planning; lack of trained resource people available at island level who can guide inclusive participatory processes on water management issues; lack of local NGOs/CBOs with experience on integrated water resource management; and lack of adequate resource materials that address water resource management questions at the interface with climate change and environmental protection.
+Key reasons why these messages are not yet propagated include weak political coherence for the message of integrated adaptation planning; lack of trained resource people available at island level who can guide inclusive participatory processes on water management issues; lack of local NGOs/CBOs with experience on integrated water resource management; and lack of adequate resource materials that addres water resource management questions at the interface with climate change and environmental protection.

-3) Current practices of wastewater management undermine the resilience of natural freshwater storage against climate change challenge for the conservation and protection of valuable groundwater resources during dry periods is the absence of appropriate means for domestic wastewater disposal.
+3) Current practices of wastewater management undermine the resilience of natural freshwater storage against climate change

+Shortages of clean and safe freshwater during dry spells are common across the country.
+As dry spells are becoming more pronounced with global warming, the water stored in rainwater tanks and the natural groundwater lens is crucial.
+In addition to unregulated extraction of groundwater from shallow aquifers, a major challenge for the conservation and protection of valuable groundwater resources during dry periods is the absence of appropriate means for domestic wastewater disposal.
 Sewerage systems built on islands discharge frequently untreated onsite and near shore, through brick masonry septic tank systems and near shore sewage outfalls, which heavily pollute island groundwater aquifers and the coastal environment with sewage.
 As such, these practices undermine the potential of the aquifer to buffer against climatic extremes and store sufficient freshwater for the affected island to make it through a dry spell without having to import bottled water.